erdc/ncf-channel-reach/README.md

-# National Channel Framework ChannelReach Changelog
+# National Channel Framework (NCF) ChannelReach Changelog

 Developed by:
-Connor Hicks, Jaden Nobles
+Connor Hicks
-Junior Software Engineers, ARA
+Junior Software Engineer, ARA

 Magdalena Asborno, PhD
 Senior Consultant, ARA
 Research Civil Engineer, USACE-ERDC

+Jaden Nobles
+Junior Software Engineers, ARA

-The "National Channel Framework ChannelReach Changelog" Process tracks changes between 2 versions of the National Channel Framework ChannelReach polygon layer.
+The "National Channel Framework ChannelReach Changelog" process tracks changes between any two versions of USACE National Channel Framework ChannelReach polygon layer.
+The automated process runs in QGIS 3.34.x, as a toolbox script stored in a python file in this repository.

 First, the user selects the NCF ChannelReach versions they wish to compare, and choose the properties they want to compare between the two versions.
-Then, they select the .csv filepath where the data will be saved after the script finishes running.
-Finally, they run the Process.
-After execution, the .csv file is populated with all notable changes between the two NCF versions.
+Then, they select the filepath where the output will be saved after the script finishes running.
+The process runs automatically.
+After execution, two outputs are produced: a) a .csv file is populated with all notable changes between the two NCF versions, and b) a shapefile includes the polygon geometries with different attributes.

 ## Cite this work

 If you use this work, please add this citation:

 Asborno, M., C. Hicks, and K. N. Mitchell.
 2025.
-Quality Control for Waterway Network ERDC/CHL CHETN-IX-##.
-Vicksburg, MS: US Army Engineer Research and Development Center, Coastal and Hydraulics Laboratory.
+National Channel Framework ChannelReach Changelog. https://github.com/erdc/ncf-channel-reach Vicksburg, MS: US Army Engineer Research and Development Center, Coastal and Hydraulics Laboratory.
 DOI forthcoming

 ## National Channel Framework ChannelReach Changelog